chenchienlin/Chen-Chien-Lin-550C-Assignment/Chen_Chien Lin 550C Assignment5/ChenChienLin550CAssignment5/README.md

 ## Description
 * A class is created to defined a complex number.
-* Another class, ComplexCalculator, is created to calculate complex numbers arrays and matrices multiplication, and read user input.
+* Another class, ComplexCalculator, is created to calculate complex numbers arrays and matrices multiplication, and to read user input.

 ### Complex Number Class
 1. There are two private fields in Complex Number class, real part and imaginary part of a complex number, respectively.